Have you jumped onto the Pinterest craze? If so, this is the perfect plugin for you.

 Work/Books/WIPs –Your website should give a snapshot of what you’re working on.
 Include working titles, genre, word count.
 Whether or not you include blurbs and summaries of your WIPs is up to your comfort zone (and for a look at both sides of this, see this post (http://jeannieruesch.com/wordpress/?p=2940).
 List content finals or wins.
 List any articles you’ve published or other related work.

 Contact Information – Be sure that there is an easy way to contact you on your site.
 Include an email address or a contact form.
-And if you’re active on social networks, include links to those as well – and include them prominently.
+And if you’re active on social networks (and you should be), include links to those as well – and include them prominently.
 These are actionable links by your visitors and ways you can connect more personally with them.
 Make it easy for someone to find you.

 And make your site personal by adding other content: